dss-14th/eda-repo-7/README.md

 ### Backtesting
 * We downloaded stock trading data and extract close data.
 Then we analyzed correlation between 5 indexes and profitability & volatility.
-* As the purpose of this project is study, we didn't consider allocation, dividend tax, rebalancing and just focused on the 5 indexes and ETF close data.
+* As the purpose of this project is for study, we didn't consider allocation, dividend tax, rebalancing and just focused on the indices and ETF close data in traditional all-weather-portfolio.

 #### Steps for backtesting
-* Define strategy

 * Back Test using historical data
 * Result Analysis
 * Develop portfolio based on analysis